Credit card fraud: Unexpected repeat billing

-Online bill paying or internet purchases utilizing a bank account are a source for repeat billing known as "recurring bank charges".
+Online bill paying and internet purchases utilizing a bank account are sources of repeat billing known as "recurring bank charges".
 These are standing orders or banker's orders from a customer to honour and pay a certain amount every month to the payee.
-With E-commerce, especially in the United States, a vendor or payee can receive payment by direct debit through the ACH Network.
-While many payments or purchases are valid, and the customer has intentions to pay the bill monthly, some are known as Rogue Automatic Payments.
+With e-commerce, especially in the United States, a vendor or payee can receive payment by direct debit through the ACH Network.
+While many payments or purchases are valid, and the customer has intentions to pay the bill monthly, some are known as rogue automatic payments.

 Another type of credit card fraud targets utility customers.
 Customers receive unsolicited in-person, telephone, or electronic communication from individuals claiming to be representatives of utility companies.
 The scammers alert customers that their utilities will be disconnected unless an immediate payment is made, usually involving the use of a reloadable debit card to receive payment.
 Sometimes the scammers use authentic-looking phone numbers and graphics to deceive victims.

 Phishing

 Phishing is one of the most common methods used to steal personal data.
 It is a type of cyber attack in which the attacker acts as a credible person, institution, or entity and attempts to lure the victim into accepting a message or taking action with the specific request.
 Often, the target of the attack will receive an email or text message about something they would possibly want or need with the hope of tricking them into opening or downloading the message.
-During the COVID-19 pandemic, phishing has been on the rise as our world turned even more virtual.
-To give perspective, "researchers noted a substantial spike of 667% in COVID-19 phishing attacks in the first months of the pandemic.".
-Also, given the significance of health care systems over these recent years health care companies have been the main targets of phishing attacks.
-These companies have tons of personal data stored that can be extremely valuable to the attacker.
+Phishing increased during the COVID-19 pandemic as the world relied more on electronic communications, with researchers noting "a substantial spike of 667%" in phishing attacks during the first months of the COVID-19 pandemic alone.
+Moreover, given the significance of health care systems over recent years, health care companies have been main targets of phishing attacks.
+Such companies possess huge amounts of patient personal data that can be extremely valuable to an attacker.